coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 It's not practical to fix old contributions in git, so if one is forgotten, do not try to fix them.
 We presume that if someone sometimes used a DCO, a commit without a DCO is an accident and the DCO still applies.

-You generally should *not* use the "-m" option of git commit, because that doesn't let you enter "Signed-off-by".

 ### License (MIT)